dyyfk/weiqi-fullstack/README.md

 **Below is a list of issues you might be interested in fixing or improving.**

 ### ❎ known issues:
-1. Errors messages don't include status header. (always 404)
+- [ ] Errors messages don't include status header. (always 404)
-2. Exception handling (Winston in future)
+- [ ] Exception handling (Winston in future)
-6. Error messages do not display properly.
+- [ ] Error messages do not display properly.
-7. Frontend methods are all in one file
+- [ ] Frontend methods are all in one file
-8. Users should have a rating system
+- [ ] Users should have a rating system
-9. User avatars are inconsistent on the dashboard page
+- [ ] User avatars are inconsistent on the dashboard page
-10. The update users list event is not consistent for different users.
+- [ ] The update users list event is not consistent for different users.
 ### ✅ solved issues:
-1. - [x] Google routes cannot redirect~
+- [x] Google routes cannot redirect
-2. ~Users do not have a default avatar~
+- [x] Users do not have a default avatar
-3. ~User fields are inconsistent in the MongoDB database~
+- [x] User fields are inconsistent in the MongoDB database
-4. ~Backend will return a null user~
+- [x] Backend will return a null user
-5. ~MongoDB will return the password to the front-end~
+- [x] MongoDB will return the password to the front-end
-6. ~No pagination of the roomlist if it is too long~
+- [x] No pagination of the roomlist if it is too long
-7. ~Links on the headers will disappear if the width is too small~
+- [x] Links on the headers will disappear if the width is too small
-8. ~Chessboard behaves differently in different browsers~
+- [x] Chessboard behaves differently in different browsers
-9. ~Chessboard does not dynamiclly change according to the page size~
+- [x] Chessboard does not dynamiclly change according to the page size

 ## Acknowledgements